paulvid/cdp-one-click/README.md

     * Use `az login` after install to login
 * ssh Key: you will need to paste the public key into your parameters file

-_Note: Azure does not support CML yet, so don't add it in your parameters file :)_
+_Note: Azure CML is not supported yet, so don't add it in your parameters file :)_

 ## CDP
 * CDP CLI ([Instructions](https://docs.cloudera.com/management-console/cloud/cli/topics/mc-cli-client-setup.html))